-Sharing Kids' Photos Online: A Family’s Guide
+Sharing Kids’ Photos Online: A Family Guide to Privacy, Consent, and Choice

-1. Consent First, Always
+1. Consent First — Always

 2. What Counts as “Posting”

-Featuring on my blog
+Featuring images on my website or blog

-Posting on Instagram or Facebook
+Posting on social media (Instagram or Facebook)

 3. Creative Alternatives: Faceless Photos